0x9ONU/Obsidian-Notes/Programming 2/Week 1/Programming 2 Week 1 - Day 1.md

 - ``toLowerCase()``
 	- chages all uppercase letters withina  string to lowercase
 - ``toUpperCase()``
-	- changes all teh lowercase letters within a stirng to uppercase
+	- changes all the lowercase letters within a stirng to uppercase